MoserMichael/pyasmtool/tracer.md

 ## <a id='s1-2' />Execution trace in Python

 The python standard library has the [trace](https://docs.python.org/3/library/trace.html) module, one of its features is to print out the source lines of a program, as the program is executed.
-Unfortunately it does not show the variable values and does not show the modifications performed on these variables
+Unfortunately, it does not show the variable values and does not show the modifications performed on these variables

 (To be true, the trace module is a very versatile one, it can also be used to provides coverage analysis and can be used as a simle profiler)